acidanthera/bugtracker/.github/ISSUE_TEMPLATE/bug-in-opencore-or-kext.md

 * You have kernel panics, crashes, hangs and believe it is not a configuration issue
 * You want to discuss technical or legal stuff

 _If you have a kernel panic, please ensure that you have a DEBUG version of the extension and you have `-v keepsyms=1 debug=0x100` boot arguments added.
-On 10.13 or higher to avoid kext names scrolling over the panic log you should also set `PanicNoKextDump=YES` in OpenCore._
+On 10.13 or higher to avoid kext names scrolling over the panic log you should also set `PanicNoKextDump=YES` in OpenCore.
+Use `ApplePanic=YES` for write a kernel panic log to file._